Born to be an artist, Susan has, in recent years, become known for her

 "Polly's on the Pier" in Redondo Beach, California, vowing to eat there every

-I snapped a photo of the pier itself.
-I decided to do a painting of it and it
+day I snapped a photo of the pier itself.
+I decided to do a painting of it and

 Almost everyone in the breakfast club wanted a copy of the painting and so